Traditional Coq Au Vin Recipe – A French Classic

 6.

-Add the halved mushrooms to the skillet and cook until both mushrooms and onions are golden.
+Add the halved mushrooms and cook uncovered, stirring occasionally, until both the onions and mushrooms are golden brown and caramelized, about 5-7 minutes.

 Mark as complete